RobolinkInc/doc-v3/docs/CoDroneEDU/Python/page4.md

 ***integer* yaw:** Sets the yaw variable (-100 to 100). negative is left, positive is right  <br/>
 ***integer* throttle:** Sets the throttle variable (-100 to 100). negative is down, positive is up <br/>
 ***integer* duration:** A duration in milliseconds

-#### Description
-Send roll, pitch, yaw, and throttle values to the drone continously for the given duration in milliseconds

 #### Returns
 None